Social engineering attacks are scams using psychological techniques to trick you or your employees into revealing private information.

 Educate Your Employees

 As your employees conduct their workday, many go online into their accounts, whether you realize it or not.
-Your employees will access search engines, email, or social media accounts.
+Your employees will access search engines, email, text messages, or social media accounts.
 They will post photographs, work-life updates, and detailed information about your company or the people in it.

 Whether your CEO is the one who spills the beans about their big trip out of the country, or an employee, alerting hackers about the times when security is lax (ex., “Everyone in the office has left for the week, except me.”), this can be a legitimate risk to any corporation or business.